Byzantium: History

-After siding with Pescennius Niger against the victorious Septimius Severus, the city was besieged by Roman forces and suffered extensive damage in CE 196.
+After siding with Pescennius Niger against the victorious Septimius Severus, the city was besieged by Roman forces and suffered extensive damage in AD 196.
 Byzantium was rebuilt by Septimius Severus, now emperor, and quickly regained its previous prosperity.
 It was bound to Perinthus during the period of Septimius Severus.
 After the war, Byzantium lost its city status and free city privileges, but Caracalla persuaded Severus to restore these rights.
 In appreciation, the Byzantines named Caracalla an archon of their city.
-The strategic and highly defensible (due to being surrounded by water on almost all sides) location of Byzantium attracted Roman Emperor Constantine I who, in CE 330, refounded it as an imperial residence inspired by Rome itself, known as Nova Roma.
+The strategic and highly defensible (due to being surrounded by water on almost all sides) location of Byzantium attracted Roman Emperor Constantine I who, in AD 330, refounded it as an imperial residence inspired by Rome itself, known as Nova Roma.
 Later, the city was called Constantinople (Greek: Κωνσταντινούπολις, Konstantinoupolis, "city of Constantine").

 This combination of imperialism and location would affect Constantinople's role as the nexus between the continents of Europe and Asia.
 It was a commercial, cultural, and diplomatic centre and for centuries formed the capital of the Byzantine Empire, which decorated the city with numerous monuments, some still standing today.
 With its strategic position, Constantinople controlled the major trade routes between Asia and Europe, as well as the passage from the Mediterranean Sea to the Black Sea.
 On May 29, 1453, the city was conquered by the Ottoman Turks, and again became the capital of a powerful state, the Ottoman Empire.
 The Turks called the city "Istanbul" (although it was not officially renamed until 1930); the name derives from the Greek phrase "στην πόλη", which means "to the city".
 To this day it remains the largest and most populous city in Turkey, although Ankara is now the national capital.